lizawilliamson050/notes/README.md

 # 2024-01-26
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential obstacles.
 Finally, use tools and software to stay organised, such as task management systems, version control, or automated testing.
 By following these steps, you will be able to work more effectively and achieve your goals faster.

+# 2024-01-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering solutions or optimizing code too early in the development process.
+It's a reminder to prioritize readability, maintainability, and correctness before making targeted optimizations based on measured performance data.